cdsmith/votebot/README.md

   - **Approval**: Voters approve any number of candidates.
 The candidate with the most approvals wins.
   - **Borda Count**: Voters rank candidates, and candidates are awarded points based on their position in the ranking.
 The candidate with the highest Borda count wins.
   - **Copeland**: Voters rank candidates, and the candidate who wins the most head-to-head comparisons is chosen.
 This is a Condorcet-consistent method.
-  - **Instant Runoff**: Voters rank candidates, and the candidate with the fewest first-place votes is eliminated in each round until a candidate has a majority of first-place votes.
+  - **Instant Runoff / Single Transferable Vote**: Voters rank candidates, and the candidate with the fewest first-place votes is eliminated in each round until a winner emerges.
 Also known as RCV ("Ranked Choice Voting").
+Supports both single-winner and multi-winner elections.
   - **Kemeny-Young**: Voters rank candidates, and the ranking that agrees with the most voter pairwise preferences is chosen.
 This is a Condorcet-consistent method.
   - **Plurality**: Voters choose a single candidate.
 The candidate with the most votes wins.
 Also known as FPTP ("First Past the Post").
   - **Ranked Pairs**: Voters rank candidates, and a consistent candidate ordering is chosen from the strongest pairwise preferences.
 This is a Condorcet-consistent method.